andriystr/Monapy/README.md

 This method takes one positional argument to get the value, and also accepts named arguments, that are used to pass settings for all steps in the chain.
-Method 'make_all' is taking iterator of values that it passes to the 'make' method, it could be used for paralleling.
+The method 'make_all' is taking an iterator of values that it passes to the 'make' method, it could be used for paralleling.